Veralto (NYSE:VLTO) Issues FY24 Earnings Guidance

-Veralto (NYSE:VLTO – Get Free Report) issued an update on its FY24 earnings guidance on Tuesday morning.
-The company provided EPS guidance of $3.25-3.34 for the period, compared to the consensus EPS estimate of $3.29.
-Veralto also updated its Q2 guidance to $0.75-0.80 EPS.
+Veralto (NYSE:VLTO – Get Free Report) updated its FY24 earnings guidance on Tuesday.
+The company provided earnings per share guidance of $3.25-3.34 for the period, compared to the consensus earnings per share estimate of $3.29.
+Veralto also updated its FY 2024 guidance to 3.250-3.340 EPS.

 Veralto Price Performance

-Veralto (NYSE:VLTO – Get Free Report) last announced its quarterly earnings results on Tuesday, February 6th.
-The company reported $0.87 earnings per share (EPS) for the quarter, beating the consensus estimate of $0.80 by $0.07.
-The company had revenue of $1.29 billion for the quarter, compared to the consensus estimate of $1.25 billion.
-During the same period last year, the firm posted $0.80 earnings per share.
-The company’s revenue for the quarter was up 3.2% compared to the same quarter last year.
-Equities research analysts anticipate that Veralto will post 3.26 EPS for the current fiscal year.
+Veralto (NYSE:VLTO – Get Free Report) last issued its quarterly earnings results on Tuesday, April 23rd.
+The company reported $0.84 earnings per share for the quarter, beating analysts’ consensus estimates of $0.76 by $0.08.
+The company had revenue of $1.25 billion during the quarter, compared to analysts’ expectations of $1.23 billion.
+The firm’s revenue was up 1.7% on a year-over-year basis.
+Research analysts forecast that Veralto will post 3.26 earnings per share for the current year.

 Veralto Announces Dividend

-In other Veralto news, insider Mattias Bystrom sold 500 shares of the firm’s stock in a transaction that occurred on Friday, February 16th.
-The shares were sold at an average price of $86.10, for a total transaction of $43,050.00.
-Following the completion of the transaction, the insider now owns 30,310 shares in the company, valued at approximately $2,609,691.
-The transaction was disclosed in a document filed with the SEC, which can be accessed through the SEC website.
-Insiders own 0.31% of the company’s stock.
+In related news, insider Mattias Bystrom sold 500 shares of the firm’s stock in a transaction dated Friday, February 16th.
+The stock was sold at an average price of $86.10, for a total transaction of $43,050.00.
+Following the completion of the transaction, the insider now owns 30,310 shares of the company’s stock, valued at $2,609,691.
+The sale was disclosed in a document filed with the Securities & Exchange Commission, which is available at this link.
+Company insiders own 0.31% of the company’s stock.

 Veralto Corporation provides water analytics, water treatment, marking and coding, and packaging and color services worldwide.
 It operates through two segments, Water Quality (WQ) and Product Quality & Innovation (PQI).
 The WQ segment offers precision instrumentation and water treatment technologies to measure, analyze, and treat water in residential, commercial, municipal, industrial, research, and natural resource applications through the Hach, Trojan Technologies, and ChemTreat brands.